MS in Applied Statistics and Data Science

-The M.S. in Applied Statistics and Analytics program provides professional preparation for careers involving the use of data analysis to inform decisions.
+The MS in Applied Statistics and Data Science program provides professional preparation for careers involving the use of data analysis to inform decisions.
 The program includes required courses providing a foundation in statistical methods and theory, and electives that allow students to emphasize biostatistics or business analytics and explore a variety of statistical models and techniques for analyzing data.
 Expertise in the use of statistical software packages is developed.
-In keeping with the mission of Azusa Pacific University, this program encourages an active conversation about the role of a Christian perspective in the field of applied statistics, particularly in terms of ethical issues prevalent in data analytics.
-Students complete a total of 33 units.
+In keeping with the mission of Azusa Pacific University, this program encourages an active conversation about the role of a Christian perspective in the field of applied statistics, particularly in terms of ethical issues prevalent in data science.

 |STAT 501||Introduction to Modeling with Probability||3|

 |STAT 511||Applied Regression Analysis||3|

 |STAT 521||Statistical Computing and Programming||3|

 |STAT 542||Applied Logistic Regression and Survival Analysis||3|

 |STAT 592||Ethics in Data Analytics||2|

 |Optional, Recommended Course|

 |STAT 596||Practicum 1||1|